Redfoxx66/Portfolio-Projects/CS-344 (Operating Systems I)/README.md

 **grade recieved**:

-Below is a screenshot showing the grade recieved on the assignment highlited in yellow.
+Below is a screenshot showing the grade recieved on the assignment highlighted in yellow.

 ![Image of canvas page highlighting recieved grade to match the points stated in rubric](../Extra%20Files/Smallsh%20Grade%20Received.png)